 Marketing research doesn’t always apply to you.
 Collect the pieces, and absorb the advice.
-Then, come up with your own.
+Then, come up with your own social media tests.

 Having a mentor gives you someone to look up to.
 With eyes glossy and wide with admiration, you decide what you like about each of your mentors and try to instill those positive bits into your character.
 You follow the words of Regina Spektor and “take the things you like, and try to love the things you took.”